Year 10 GCSE ART

 Assessment

-Students will complete a 300 minute practical assessment where they will be required to develop a piece of work inspired by one of the artists studied so far which will evidence their knowledge of observational drawing (AO3), use of media (AO2) and artist links (AO1).
+• Students will complete a 300 minute practical assessment where they will be required to develop their work and ideas in preparation for their final outcome(AO4) which will evidence their knowledge of observational drawing (AO3), use of media (AO2) and artist links (AO1).
+This will then be presented in their sketchbooks as part of the Portfolio of work worth 60% of their GCSE.

-Curriculum Period 3 – Architecture and Personal Project (based on previous academic year’s Externally Set Task)
+Curriculum Period 3 – Fragments and Personal Project (based on previous academic year’s Externally Set Task)

 Lesson 1